timescale/docs/timescaledb/how-to-guides/distributed-hypertables/enable-native-replication.md

 it would mean that a distributed hypertable would permanently lose data.

-Once the failed data has been removed, some data chunks will lack replicas, but queries and inserts should work as normal again.
+Once the failed data node has been removed, some data chunks will lack replicas, but queries and inserts should work as normal again.
 However, the multi-node cluster remains in a vulnerable state until all chunks that lack replicas are fully replicated again.